ralfkundel/HostBypassing/Readme.md

 The project consists of two parts:
 1. a FPGA project. see: [FPGA readme](FpgaProject/Readme.md)
-2. a modified version of DPDK for enabling host bypassing. coming soon!
+2. a modified version of DPDK for enabling host bypassing: [DPDK readme](DpdkProject/Readme.md)

 ## General Workflow
 1. build the FPGA project according to its readme and load the FPGA design on the FPGA. see: [FPGA readme](FpgaProject/Readme.md)